semgrep/semgrep/doc/README.md

 If you only want to build `semgrep`, go straight to [SEMGREP_CONTRIBUTING.md](fdsfd).
 Otherwise, follow the instructions in [SEMGREP_CORE_CONTRIBUTING](fds).

 Below is a guide for what functionality each of `semgrep` and `semgrep-core` controls.
-Generally, `spacegrep` is the same as `semgrep-core`, just for generic matching.

 ### Only `semgrep`